 If the pilot is a success the process is expected to be rolled out to all the courts in England and Wales in June 2017.

-If you should have any questions about whether you need to apply to the court for financial relief please do not hesitate to contact our specialist, Emily Botham.
+If you should have any questions about whether you need to apply to the court for financial relief please do not hesitate to contact our specialist, Zoe Porter.